thomasbridge74/100-days-of-nautobot-archive/Day009_Python_Script_to_Jobs_Part_1/README.md

 > [!TIP]
 > Please also see [Lab Setup Scenario 1](../Lab_Setup/scenario_1_setup/README.md) for instructions on how to download Arista cEOS image

-We should pick one of the "cEOS Lab" software image, in the screenshot, we show ```cEOS64-lab-4-32.0F.tar.xz```:
+Pick one of the "cEOS Lab" software image, in the screenshot, we show ```cEOS64-lab-4-32.0F.tar.xz```:

 ![arista_2](images/arista_2.png)

-Once that is downloaded, we can right-click on the Explorer area and choose to upload the image:
+Once the software image is downloaded, right-click on the Explorer area and choose to upload the image:

 ![arista_3](images/arista_3.png)

-Depending on the Internet speed, the upload time might take a minute or two.
-Once the image is uploaded, we can use the following command to import the image to docker:
+Depending on your internet speed, the upload time might take a few minutes.
+Once the image is uploaded, use the following command to import the image to Docker:

 > [!IMPORTANT]
-> Remember to substitute the version matches the version downloaded.
+> Remember to substitute the version number that matches the version you downloaded.

 > [!WARNING]
-> In the example below, the file was already unzipped, it does not have the `.zip` file extension.
-Please include the `.zip` extension as necessary.
+> In the example below, the file was already unzipped, it does not have the `.xz` file extension.
+Please include the extension, if necessary.

 ```
 docker import cEOS64-lab-4.32.0F.tar ceos:4.32.0F
 ```

-We are ready to launch our lab in the next step.
+Now we are ready to launch our lab!

 ## Launching Containerlab

-We have prepared a ```clab``` folder under the ```100-days-of-nautobot``` directory containing the lab topology and startup configurations:
+We have prepared a ```clab``` directory under the ```100-days-of-nautobot``` directory containing the lab topology and startup configurations:

 ```
 @ericchou1 ➜ ~/100-days-of-nautobot-challenge (main) $ cd clab/